-Samsung Refrigerators typically inform users when a reset is required by displaying Error Codes on the screen.
+Samsung refrigerators typically inform users when a reset is required by displaying error codes on the screen.
+We walk through the common error codes along with step-by-step instructions on various resets.

 At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance of a professional.